-The final column of the tables in the APS, labeled Intent and Clarification, includes further explanation of the requirements as well as guidance, best practices and recommendations for implementation.
+The final column of the tables in the APS, labeled Intent and Clarification, includes further explanation of the requirements as well as guidance, best practices, and recommendations for implementation.
 The terms 'shall,' 'must,' and 'required,' indicate a binding requirement, which must be met in order to be certified.
 The terms 'should,' 'may,' or 'best practice' indicate that the item is optional.
 The Intent and Clarification column also includes examples and suggestions for how compliance with the requirement could be achieved.
 These items, usually prefaced with the phrase 'for example,' are not required, nor are they an exhaustive list of ways to comply.

-No. Compliance Criterion Timeline Intent and Clarification Dairy Amendment & Guidance Compliance Criterion Number Defines specific requirements of the APS objective, against which conformance will be assessed during the audit.
+No. Compliance Criterion Timeline Intent and Clarification Compliance Criterion Number Defines specific requirements of the APS objective, against which conformance will be assessed during the audit.
 Specifies point in time by which the requirements must be met.
 Further, binding explanation of the requirements as well as guidance on best practices and recommendations for implementation.
-Proposed additions, clarifications, and edits to support the application of the APS on dairies in the United States.
-This information will be used by farms, Certificate Holders, Conformity Assessment Bodies, auditors, and Fair Trade USA staff for field trials and consultation.
-Additional guidance to support interpretation of the APS in the U.S. dairy context.
-Compliance Criteria that have been identified for special consideration during the pilot process and consultation are also flagged as such in this section.